bradleyboehmke/bradleyboehmke/_posts/2016-06-27-process-evaluations.md

 - Such process monitoring can be a useful tool for facilitating effective management of social programs by providing regular feedback about how well the program is performing its critical functions
 - This type of feedback allows managers to take corrective action when problems arise and can also provide stakeholders with regular assessments of program performance

+## Notes

+We can assess the processes via:

+- Observation
+- Participant Observation
+- sampling processes, times, locations to observe is important